rust-lang/book/nostarch/chapter04.md

 ### Mutable References

-We can fix the error in the code from Listing 4-6 with just a few small tweaks:
+We can fix the code from Listing 4-6 to allow us to modify a borrowed value with just a few small tweaks that implement, instead, a *mutable reference*:

 Filename: src/main.rs